 As a third country, the UK can no longer participate in the EU’s political institutions, agencies, offices, bodies and governance structures (except to the limited extent agreed), but the UK must continue to adhere to EU law and submit to the continuing jurisdiction of the Court of Justice of the European Union in accordance with the transitional arrangements in the Withdrawal Agreement.
 For background reading, see: Brexit—introduction to the Withdrawal Agreement.

-For public procurement, the EU procurement rules (as implemented in domestic law) will continue to apply as they did before exit day, for the duration of the transition period, in accordance with
+For public procurement, the EU procurement rules (as implemented in domestic law) will continue to apply as they did before exit day, for the duration of the transition period, in accordance with the transitional arrangements

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.